nshaff3r/Cryptogram/README.md

 # Cryptogram
-A program for visualizing and solving cryptograms
+A simple program for visualizing and solving cryptograms